EivindArvesen/react-workshop/exercise-4/README.md

 - The `state` parameter defaults to an empty array.
 We call this the _default state_ for this reducer.
 - The switch cases can return whatever we want.
 It's up to us to define _how the action changes the state_.
 - Since this is simply a function that takes the old state, an action, and returns the new state, it's very easy to test, reason about, and debug.
-- There should be absolutely no side-effects in an reducer (i.e no network calls, no filesystem calls, no DOM event triggering, etc).
+- There should be absolutely no side-effects in a reducer (i.e no network calls, no filesystem calls, no DOM event triggering, etc).
 All side effects should be in _actions_.
 Reducers simply act upon the result of actions and sets a new state based on it.
-- Reducers should _never_ mutate the existing state object that's passed in as parameter.
+- Reducers should never mutate the existing state object that's passed in as parameter.
 Instead, it should create and clone new state in order to define and return the new state.
 - (We would of course put the action types such as `'ADD_TODO'` in constants so they can be reused and refactored safely across actions and reducers).

 An implemented reducer for handling new todo items could look like this: